About Northwest Montessori

 Tammy Hollingsworth has been with Northwest Montessori since 2004 & has been the back bone to the preschool.
 She is an internationally recognised Montessori Directress with over 28 years of experience working in Montessori.
 Tammy previously ran her own Montessori Centre in South Africa before pursuing her early childhood career in Melbourne.
 Tammy's qualification consist of an Association Montessori Internationale (AMI) Diploma in Montessori & a Graduate Diploma in Education -Early Childhood.
 Tammy’s consistent calm & commitment to the children has supported families & colleagues throughout her years at Northwest Montessori.

 Jayanthi UdugamaVerde Classroom Directress

 Jayanthi has been a Montessori Directress for 33 years & is a highly qualified in the education field.
-She has been with Northwest Montessori since 2011 & has a Bachelor of Teaching (Early Childhood) & a Diploma in Montessori.
+She has been with Northwest Montessori since 2011 & has a Bachelor of Teaching (Early Childhood), a Diploma in Montessori and a Post Graduate Diploma in Early Childhood Studies from Melbourne University.
 She is a strong advocate of Montessori & believes that with proper guidance & encouragement children will develop into confident & motivated learners.